griffithlab/civic-docs/docs/using/users.rst

 Finding Users
 -------------
-`The Community section <https://civicdb.org/community/main>`_ of the application displays a list of users that can be filtered by display name, organization, role, area of expertise, and recent activity date:
+`The Contributors section <https://civicdb.org/users/>`_ of the application displays a list of users that can be filtered by display name, organization, role, area of expertise, and recent activity date:

 .. thumbnail:: /images/figures/community-user-search.png

 Locate users of interest by filtering by display name, organization, role, area of expertise.
 Sorting and time-limit options are also provided.